Social media · 4 min read

 The takeaway

-Pick a cadence you can actually sustain (3–5 a week), make the content genuinely good, and put a little budget behind getting it seen by local people.
+Pick a cadence you can actually sustain (3 to 5 a week), make the content genuinely good, and put a little budget behind getting it seen by local people.
 Consistency plus distribution beats raw volume every single time.

 Want a system that posts consistently without eating your week?